mamafunny/Meowcoin/README.md

 License
 -------

-Raven Core is released under the terms of the MIT license.
+Meow Core is released under the terms of the MIT license.
 See [COPYING](COPYING) for more information or see https://opensource.org/licenses/MIT.

 Development Process
 -------------------

 The `master` branch is regularly built and tested, but is not guaranteed to be completely stable.
-[Tags](https://github.com/RavenProject/Meowcoin/tags) are created regularly to indicate new official, stable release versions of Raven Core.
+[Tags](https://github.com/MeowProject/Meowcoin/tags) are created regularly to indicate new official, stable release versions of Meow Core.

 Active development is done in the `develop` branch.